 Apple’s native tools are all great, but they’re not the only options out there.
 If you’re a vlogger or an aspiring YouTube celebrity, or use video for your business, there are some robust third-party apps you should know about:

-- Capto for powerful screen recording and video editing in one
+- Capto for powerful screen recording and video editing

 - CameraBag Pro for pro-level video edits and filters